Troppydash/plang-interpreter/readme.md

 ```

 ```
-# using javascript inside of plang
+# using javascript inside of devia
 values = list(1, 10, 20, 30)

 javascript """
-    const values = pl.import("values"); // import the variable "values" from plang function factorial(n) {
+    const values = pl.import("values"); // import the variable "values" from devia function factorial(n) {
         if (n < 2) {
             return 1;